-The study estimated weighted NTG ratios for core measures between 72% (LED light bulbs) and 97% (blower-door air sealing).
-The highest NTG ratios, 97% and 94%, were for two core building envelope measures (blower-door air sealing and duct sealing, respectively).
+The study estimated weighted NTG ratios for core measures between 79% (door and window weatherization and water heater pipe wrap) and 96% (blower-door air sealing).
+The highest NTG ratios, 96% and 93%, were for two core building envelope measures (blower-door air sealing and duct sealing, respectively).
 These two measures were the only two with 100% installation rates as well.
+LED light bulbs were estimated to have a NTG of 71%; however, as lighting is no longer offered through the program, it was excluded from the overall NTG ratio of 84%.

 Table 21 shows the savings-weighted free-ridership, net-to-gross, and installation rates of core measures.
-Three core measures – LED light bulbs, door/ window weatherization, and pipe wrap/ tank insulation – had lower NTG ratios (72%, 80%, and 80%, respectively) and higher installation rates (98%, 92%, and 97%, respectively).
-Water-saving measures (aerators and showerheads) had higher NTG ratios (88%) and the lowest installation rates (85% and 82%, respectively) of all core measures.
+Three core measures – LED light bulbs, door/ window weatherization, and pipe wrap/ tank insulation – had lower NTG ratios (71%, 79%, and 79%, respectively) and higher installation rates (98%, 92%, and 97%, respectively).
+Water-saving measures (aerators and showerheads) had higher NTG ratios (87%) and the lowest installation rates (85% and 82%, respectively) of all core measures.